cchasea/Beacon/README.md

 College students often struggle to balance multiple priorities — classes, part-time jobs, and social commitments — across several disconnected platforms.
 Deadlines from systems like Brightspace, Canvas, and Google Calendar are fragmented and hard to track, resulting in missed assignments and increased stress.

-Campus Life Organizer addresses this by merging everything into one place and offering AI-powered productivity tools to promote better time management and reduce cognitive overload.
+Beacon addresses this by merging everything into one place and offering AI-powered productivity tools to promote better time management and reduce cognitive overload.

 Key integrations: